 “Something’s going on with those tunnels,” he said.
 “And it involves the servant who was murdered a few weeks back.”

 “Lightsong, we have much bigger problems to worry about!”
 Blushweaver shook her head, holding her forehead.
-“I can’t believe that you’re still worried about this.
+“I can’t believe that you’re still bothering with this.
 Honestly!
 The kingdom is about to go to war--for the first time, your position in the Court is important--and you’re worrying about how priests are getting into the Court?”

 Lightsong didn’t respond immediately.
 “Here,” he finally said, let me prove my point to you.”